-Jason Barclay is a partner in the firm’s Litigation Department, where he specializes in complex, high stakes, and often high profile civil and criminal matters.
-He has been named one of the top five “rising star” white collar criminal defense attorneys in the country by Law360.
-The Indianapolis Business Journal recognized him in its 40 under 40 list “as one of the state’s top trial lawyers” and Benchmark Litigation described him as one of the nation’s up and coming young litigators.
+Jason Barclay is a partner in the firm’s Litigation Department where he specializes in complex, high stakes, and often high profile matters.
+He was named one of the top five rising stars in the country to watch by Law360.
+Benchmark Litigation added him to their list of the best young litigators, and at the age of 35, the Indianapolis Business Journal called Barclay “one of the state’s top trial lawyers.”

-Barclay is a graduate of Duke University and the University of Virginia Law School.
-He and his wife, Sarah, live in Indianapolis with their two children, Annie and William.
+Barclay, a graduate of Duke University and the University of Virginia School of Law, lives in Indianapolis with his wife, Sarah, and their two children, Annie and Will.